 General Surgeons Australia (GSA) was founded in 1999 and its Constitution was ratified in June 2000.
-In 2018, GSA had a membership of over 930 consultant General Surgeons, 265 Junior Doctors, and 470 Trainees, practicing mainly in Australia.
+In 2020, GSA had a membership of over 980 consultant General Surgeons, 235 Junior Doctors, 455 Trainees, and 20 Specialist International Medical Graduates, practicing mainly in Australia.

 GSA has a close working relationship with the New Zealand Association of General Surgeons (NZAGS), and is an official Designated Society of the Association of Surgeons of Great Britain and Ireland (ASGBI).
 GSA maintains close links with the Royal Australasian College of Surgeons (RACS), and is committed to promoting both high quality training and the continuing medical education of our Members.